JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences-faqs/index.md

 If you're unsure, just submit.
 You never know what the conference organizers will want to branch out to.

-Nobody will be irritated or offended by your submission (as long as you do the due diligence mentioned in this post).
+Nobody will be irritated or offended by your submission (as long as you do the due diligence mentioned in [How I Apply to Conferences](./how-i-apply-to-conferences)).

 Remember: not all talks have to be technical.
 I've seen fantastic talks at frontend conferences from junior and not-frontend developers on topics such as mentorship and teamwork.